Serpentcoil Island

 They can also create and hide inside sand pillars, and are much sturdier than other ninjas.

-This reduces weapon or shield upgrade value by 1, makes food rot, or turns scrolls into Wet Scrolls.
+This also lowers weapon or shield upgrade value by 1, makes food rot, or turns scrolls into Wet Scrolls.

-It has higher attack than any ninja, and either reflects or nullifies projectiles and staff magic.
+and also has a special ability that either reflects or nullifies projectiles and staff magic.

-Mid Chintala (45 HP, 23 atk, 10 def) tends to get overshadowed a bit since it lacks a special ability,
+Mid Chintala (8-10F) tends to get overshadowed a bit since it lacks a special ability,

 but it has high HP and similar attack power to Hoppin' Hitter, so don't underestimate it.